 Gabi is a mother to a young man and two dogs; she has been running a not-for-profit organization raising funds for underprivileged children in Guatemala since 2013.
 She loves the ocean, traveling, coffee, and all things mosaics.

 Libby is an artist, a wife, a mother of three, a mother-in-law to one and a grandmother to one sweet little girl.
 Learning how to create a mosaic opened a channel in her life that she never dreamt could have happened when she took her first mosaic class.
 Creating has taught her so much about herself and how she walks through life.
-As a board member Libby continues to document the conference processes and every board's tasks, jobs and responsibilities; is Membership Chair, chairs the Scholarship Committee and and is on the Executive Board of the SAMA Board of Trustees.
+As a board member Libby continues to document the conference processes and every board's tasks, jobs and responsibilities; is Membership Chair, chairs the Scholarship Committee and and is Vice President of SAMA, elected in March 2018.

 Kim Immenhausen Kelly